Tips For Seniors To Beat The Heat During Summer

 -Encourage adequate food and fluid intake.

--Wear light colored clothes; dark clothes absorb more heat and tight clothers don’t let sweat evaporate.
+-Wear light colored clothes; dark clothes absorb more heat and tight clothes don’t let sweat evaporate.

 -Sunglasses prevent harmful UV rays from scorching corneas and protect eyes.
 Choose sunglasses that block 90 to 100% of UV rays.